Make the most of your trip to Phuket

 Learn to cook some Thai dishes:

 Visiting Thailand must always be accompanied by learning to cook a Thai dish, and more often than not it will be a Pad Thai or a Green Thai Curry.
 There are so many places to choose from on the island of Phuket, and there wont be much difference between them in terms of price, and quality.
-So embrace your Jamie Oliver/Gordon Ramsey and get cooking.
+So embrace your inner Jamie Oliver/Gordon Ramsey and get cooking.

 Snorkel and Scuba Dive: